Robhimself/Robhimself/README.md

 - 👋 Hi, I’m Robert.
 - 👀 I’m interested in computers!
 Everything digital really.
 From gaming to crypto.
-- 🌱 I’m currently learning penetration testing, working through https://tryhackme.com/ - https://academy.hackthebox.com/ and https://app.hackthebox.com/.
+- 🌱 I’m currently learning programming and penetration testing, working through https://tryhackme.com/ - https://academy.hackthebox.com/ and https://app.hackthebox.com/.
+Also TCM's courses.
 It's fun, engaging and I love it!
 - 💞️ I’m looking to collaborate on everything I can.
 <br>
 - <a href="https://tryhackme.com/p/Robhimself">THM-Profile</a><p>